Estimated reading time: 4 minutes

 For instance, common sense tells us that a church board needs to have pastoral representation.

-However, an effective board may also consider recruiting knowledge experts in the areas of facilities, finance, human resources, information technology, legal and marketing.
+However, an effective board may also consider recruiting knowledge experts in facilities, finance, human resources, information technology, legal, and marketing.

 These knowledge experts can offer guidance in these specialized areas that might otherwise get missed in their absence.